What is Counseling?

 • Can be completed in about 18 months

 Not only are there various types of counseling, but there are also different types of specialized counselors.
-The kind of counseling you wish to provide may be an important aspect of choosing your program.
+The type of counseling you wish to provide may be an important factor in choosing your program.

 Below are a few career options available to professional counselors: